Shared Certificates for Neural Network Verification: Conclusion

 \section{Conclusion}

 We introduced the novel concept of proof sharing in the context of neural network verification.
-We showed how to instantiate this concept in both online and offline settings, achieving speedups of up to $2$x in the online setting and obtaining a generalization of $60\%$ to unseen inputs in the offline setting.
+We showed how to instantiate this concept, achieving speed-ups of up to $2$ to $3$ x for patch verification and geometric verification.
 We believe that the ideas introduced in this work can serve as a solid foundation for exploring methods that effectively share proofs in neural network verification.